Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Warren paused and made an appreciative noise as they stepped over the warning line on the ground and the familiar weight of 1G settled on them. "...Oohh.
 Damn.
 That feels *good."* He shimmied his shoulders a little and basked in it for a moment.
 "I’ve been telling myself for a while I need to get G-plates for my apartment, this settles it."

-"It must be an effort keeping your staff up to fitness standards in lower gravity…" Knight ventured.
+"It must be an effort keeping your staff up to fitness standards in lower gravity..."
+Knight ventured.

 Warren glanced up at Firth warily.
 "Well, we’re not raising HEAT operators... but we do have facilities."